Jack Emanuel: District commissioner

-Violence again flared in 1969 when the Australians decided the Gazelle Peninsula council should consist of representatives from other peoples, as well as the Tolai.
+Violence again flared in 1969 when the Australians decided the Gazelle Peninsula Native Local Government Council should consist of representatives from other peoples, as well as the Tolai.
 In July 1969 Emanuel was appointed acting district commissioner for the East New Britain portion of the recently united Territory of Papua and New Guinea, this was a more senior role but again with a wide range of local government administration responsibilities.
 Emanuel, based in Rabaul, was given the particular task to reduce conflict and restore local government in the Gazelle Peninsula.
 In November around 7,000 Tolai protested on the streets of Rabaul.
+Emanuel complained that the British-Austrian anthropologist T. Scarlett Epstein, officially an advisor to a government commission into the disturbances, had been "stirring" the Tolai in his district.